Pumpkin Overnight Oats

 This site contains affiliate links.
 Please see Policies for more information.

 Are you looking for a perfectly sweet but still good for you pumpkin treat?
-These Overnight Oats are a filling and satisfying way to start your morning, and they’re easy to customize based on your preferences and what you have in your pantry!
+These Pumpkin Overnight Oats are a filling and satisfying way to start your morning, and they’re made for meal prep.

-My favorite season is fall–pumpkin spice lattes, overnight oats, and apple cider are things I look forward to every year–I’m hoping this recipe helps you enjoy those fall flavors and pumpkin pie flavors while staying on track with your healthy eating and weight loss!
+My favorite season is fall – Pumpkin Cream Cold Brew, overnight oats, and homemade applesauce are things I look forward to every year–I’m hoping this recipe helps you enjoy those fall flavors while staying on track with your healthy eating and weight loss!

 • Almond Milk or Coconut Milk I prefer almond milk for these, but use whatever plant based milk is in your fridge.
 If you enjoy regular milk, you can use that as well.